Willie169/Android-Non-Root/README.md

 4. Go to the `Settings` \> `Advanced options`.
 5. Turn on `Block Trackers on UDP`.
 6. Set the `SOCKS5 address` to `127.0.0.1`.
-7. Set the `SOCKS port` to the port you've configured Tor to use in InviZible Pro (`9050` by default).
+7. Set the `SOCKS port` to the port you’ve configured Tor to use in InviZible Pro (`9050` by default).
 8. Enable the `Use SOCKS5 proxy` option.
 9. Tap `Port forwarding`.
 10. Tap `⊕`.
 Set `protocol` as `UDP`, `Source port` to `53`, `Destination address` to `127.0.0.1`, `Destination port` to the port you configure DNSCrypt of InviZible pro to listen to (`5354` by default), and `Destination app` to `nobody`.